 1 1/2 tbsp ground cinnamon

-- In a large bowl, add all the dough ingredients except the water.
+- In a large bowl, add all the dry dough ingredients except the water and butter.
+Stir together then add the semi-melted butter.
 Gently start mixing with your hands almost rubbing the ingredients together between your palms rather than kneading the dough.
 Add the water a 1/4 cup at a time till fully incorporated while still doing the same hand movements.
 Make sure ingredients are well combined.
 Keep dough covered in plastic wrap so it doesn’t dry out.

-- Next, grab another bowl and mix together all the date filling ingredients with your hands as well.
-Form small date balls almost 1 tbsp in size with this paste.
+- Next, grab another bowl and mix together all the date-filling ingredients with your hands as well.
+Form small date balls almost 1/2 tbsp in size with this paste.
+You can do this first as well and have them ready even the day before.

 - Once out, allow them to cool then sprinkle with powdered sugar.